Skip to main content

 Can I do a RUOP clinical and another III program?

-Before applying for a RUOP clinical rotation, SoD and SoI bound students should consider:
+Before applying for a hybrid Research/RUOP clinical rotation, Idaho students should be aware of the following:

-• To be considered, students will need to apply to the RUOP program.
+• To be considered, students will need to apply to both the RUOP & Research (Discovery) programs AND be an Idaho Foundations student.

-• Students will need to know when they can complete the RUOP clinical rotation and commit to the program by February 28th, 2023
+• Students will need to commit to the program by January 17th, 2025

 How can I learn more about anything related to RUOP?